 In order to attend school, state law dictates that each student’s immunization requirements must be fulfilled.
 These requirements are stated on the DOE website and in the school registration packets.

 Students may not use cell phones in school.
-If a child needs to call his/her parent or the parent needs to communicate something to the child during the school day, the call must go through the office.
+If a child needs to call his/her/they caregiver or the caregiver needs to communicate something to the child during the school day, the call must go through the office.
 Children may, under NO circumstances, record or take pictures of classroom activities or other students.
+Devices that stream and/or record audio and/or video must also have this feature turned off during the school day.
 This rules applies to parents in the classroom as well.
-The DOE has a very strict policy regarding consent to be photographed and we respect each family’s decision.
-Teachers and parents who are supervising students must refrain from using a cell phone, so that they can properly monitor the children’s behavior and safety
+The DOE has a very strict policy regarding consent to be photographed/recorded and we respect each family’s decision.
+Teachers and parents who are supervising students must refrain from using a cell phone, so that they can properly monitor the children’s behavior and safety.

 Developments and innovation in technology continue to enhance the field of education giving educators, parents and students tools for research, exploration and learning.
 However, with this come added responsibilities for teachers, parents, and students.